 The ADA definition of disability

-The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination in several important areas.
-Those areas include:
+The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination.
+Those areas with protection are:

 - State and local government services